ygkn/autofill-it/README.md

-# Complete-it
+# Complete It

-A chrome extension to set autocomplete attr for input field
+Enable autocomplete for any input fields